roboseb/personal-website/README.md

     Two full days, and then maybe a half day.
 Seems pretty reasonable.

+October 27th, 2022

+    Lost a game of Hearthstone in legend today because my phone is ass.
+Literally missed out on swinging with a minion with 32 attack cause my phone just said to me, "Not today!"

 --To-Do--

 -Properly style README / add live github and gifs/photos